 Get Wild, Get Wet, Get Flown, Get Full!

-From American's first Urban Wildlife Refuge, to canoeing down the Brandywine River or letting your imagine soar at the American Helicopter Museum -- this tour is chock full of adventure and great food at family friendly prices.
+From American's first Urban Wildlife Refuge, to canoeing down the Brandywine River or letting your imagine soar at the American Helicopter Museum -- this tour is chock full of adventure and great food at family friendly prices.1) We’ve included attractions that appeal to all ages - many of them with nominal admission prices, and some are even free.

 2) The hotels listed are based on their location to the attractions.